QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 System.out.println(String.format("%4.0f", 5.0));   // "    5"
 ```

-➡️ Since JDK 13, you can use `""" """` for multilines strings.
+➡️ Since JDK 13, you can use `""" """` for multiline strings.

 🔥 Concatenation is done using `+` (plus): `"a" + "b"` gives us `"ab"`.